SAbakumov/DeepMAP/README.md

 Download and unpack the .git repository.
 Create a new environment and install the requirements from requirements.txt (pip install -r )

+## Interactive environment

+The jupyter notebooks can guide you through running the software.
+First start with simulate_interactive.ipynb -> train_interactive.ipynb -> eval_interactive.ipynb.
+The instructions for running the software are clearly given in the jupyter notebooks.

 ## Simulating data